trek10inc/awsets/README.md

 ##### dot

 Command that takes a file that is output from `awsets list` and generates a DOT graph.
-This can then be rendered into an image via `fdp <dot file> -Tsvg -o <output.svg>`
+This can then be rendered into an image via `fdp <dot file> -Tsvg -o <output.svg>`.
+This step can take a while to complete, and the resulting image is typically rather large.
+There is ongoing work to try and improve this process.

 ```
 USAGE: